 Microsoft's Xbox One and Sony's PlayStation 4 are constantly evolving; each is adding new features and exclusive titles in a bid to take over your living room.
 The Xbox One offers a wealth of entertainment options, plays a bunch of Xbox 360 games and will soon support 4K video, while the PS4's excellent sharing capabilities make it easy for you to show friends your favorite gameplay clips — and even virtually hand your companions the controller for a little while.

-The Xbox One and PS4 have grown to have wide libraries of great games, and with both systems starting at $350, it's never been a better time to embrace gaming's latest generation.
+The Xbox One and PS4 have grown to have wide libraries of great games, and at $299 and $349, respectively, it has never been a better time to embrace gaming's latest generation.
 But which console should you choose?
 We've put the Xbox One and PS4 up against each other in a seven-round brawl to determine which system is strongest.

-Both PS4 and Xbox One play many of this generation's best titles, from third-party blockbusters such as Fallout 4 and The Witcher 3 to charming indies such as Shovel Knight and Rocket League.
-Most sports games come to both systems, though Sony's MLB: The Show series is exclusive to PlayStation.
+Both PS4 and Xbox One play many of this generation's best titles, from third-party blockbusters such as Fallout 4, The Division and The Witcher 3, to beloved indies such as Shovel Knight and Rocket League.
+So who has the better first-party lineup?
+That really depends on your tastes.

-Even though the two systems have similar libraries, Xbox One has one major ace in the hole: backward compatibility.
-More than 100 Xbox 360 games are currently playable on Microsoft's new console, including Mass Effect, Fallout 3 and the entire Gears of War series, and Microsoft has been adding support for new 360 titles on a monthly basis.
+If you have a massive library of Xbox 360 games, however, the Xbox One might be a better buy for you.
+More than 100 Xbox 360 games are currently playable on Microsoft's new console, including Mass Effect, Fallout 3 and the entire Gears of War series, and Microsoft has been adding support for new 360 titles on a near-weekly basis.